whynom/ezgrdb/README.md

 This gives a pretty little view that shows we don't have any projects... yet.
 Nothing much, but it's a start.

 #### A `View` for creating a project
 We're going to make a `ProjectFormView` for creating and editing `Project`s.
-I'm just going to add all the code with no explanation because it's all `SwiftUI` and I'm not trying to explain or figure out `SwiftUI`.
+I'm just going to add all the code with no explanation because it's all SwiftUI.
 Just slap this code in a new file you put in your `Views` folder with the name `ProjectFormView`.

 ``` swift
 import SwiftUI